thednp/fetch-library-data/llm/svelte.md

 If `$state` is used with an array or a simple object, the result is a deeply reactive _state proxy_.
 [Proxies](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) allow Svelte to run code when you read or write properties, including via methods like `array.push(...)`, triggering granular updates.

-> Class instances are not proxied.
-You can create [reactive state fields](#Classes) on classes that you define.
-Svelte provides reactive implementations of built-ins like `Set` and `Map` that can be imported from [`svelte/reactivity`](svelte-reactivity).

-State is proxified recursively until Svelte finds something other than an array or simple object.
+State is proxified recursively until Svelte finds something other than an array or simple object (like a class).
 In a case like this...

     let let todos: {
         done: boolean;